Stewartarmbrecht/xBDD/README.md

 # xBDD
-xBDD is a Behavior Driven Development framework that runs inside the testing framework of your choice and provides the following key features:
+xBDD is a Behavior Driven Development framework that runs inside the testing framework of your choice (eventually, currently only running in MSTest :) ) and provides the following key features:
 1. Streamlined UI and API Testing Framework
 2. Product Documentation Generator
+3. Development Progress Reporting (Backlog and WIP Visibility)

-When connected to xBDD's online services, this framework can also provide:
+When connected to xBDD's online services, this framework will also provide:
-1. Product Development Monitoring Dashboards
+1. Product Development Flow Dashboards
 3. Product Planning and Collaboration Workspaces
-4. Feature Utilization and Performance Monitoring System
+4. Feature Utilization and Performance Monitoring System *THIS ONLINE SERVICE HAS YET TO BE DEVELOPED*

 This project is currently being built.
 The objectives for it are changing as it is built.
 Here is the current list of goals: